vmware-archive/cascade/README.md

 Cascade currently provides support for two hardware backends: the [Terasic DE10 Nano SoC](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046) and the [ULX3S](https://radiona.org/ulx3s/).
-When cascade is run on either of these targets, instead of mapping compute and leds onto virtual components, it can map them directly onto real hardware.
+When Cascade is run on either of these targets, instead of mapping compute and leds onto virtual components, it can map them directly onto real hardware.

 ### DE10 Nano

 Before using the de10 backend you'll first need to install [Intel's Quartus Lite IDE](http://fpgasoftware.intel.com/?edition=lite) on a network-accessible 64-bit Linux machine.
-You'll also need to run cascade's compilation server that machine.
+You'll also need to run Cascade's compilation server that machine.
 ```
 $ quartus_server --path <quartus/install/dir> --port 9900
 ```

-Next you'll need an SD card image for your DE10 with a valid installation of cascade.
+Next you'll need an SD card image for your DE10 with a valid installation of Cascade.
 Cascade can generate this image for you automatically or you can download a prebuilt image [here (todo)](todo).
-Reboot your DE10 using this image and run cascade as usual (but on the DE10, use sudo).
+Reboot your DE10 using this image and run Cascade as usual (but on the DE10, use sudo).
 ```
 $ cd cascade
 $ sudo cascade --march de10 --quartus_host <64-bit Linux IP> --quartus_port <64-bit Linux port>